This page describes the concept of organizations and how different WEKA system features operate within an organizational context.

 - Filesystem groups - definition of tiering policies for the different groups, while the Organization Admin selects the filesystem group from the predefined list of groups for each filesystem created

-At the organization level, only the relevant Organization Admin manages all system entities, while the users can only view the system entities within the organization.
+Only the relevant Organization Admin manages all system entities at the organization level, while the users can only view the system entities within the organization.

 Cluster Admins do not have permissions to view or manage the system entities within the organization, which include the following:

-- Filesystems, and the option to mount the filesystems (also a Cluster Adminfile cannot mount the filesystems)
+- Filesystems, and the option to mount the filesystems (also, a Cluster Admin cannot mount the filesystems)

 - Object store buckets